‘It’s really common that the nurses … get disconnected from their own body’s experiences’

 It’s easy to get caught up in our day-to-day tasks and lose track of our physical and mental states.
 At times, everyone experiences the feeling of having completed a task without fully noticing that we even started.

 In the nursing profession, with all of its procedures and endless responsibilities, it can be easy to slip into autopilot while working long shifts.
 “It’s really common that the nurses are so busy and so preoccupied that they get disconnected from their own body’s experiences,” said Susan Bauer-Wu, Ph.D, RN, FAAN and current president of the Mind and Life Institution.
 “Sometimes they don’t eat, sleep or even go to the bathroom.”

 Not only is this unhealthy for nurses; it can also have a huge impact on the way they interact with their patients.
 Luckily, there is one practice that is taught during most nursing programs that can help them stay connected.

 The importance of being mindful

 If you Google mindfulness, the technical definition is, "A mental state achieved by focusing one's awareness on the present moment, acknowledging and accepting one's feelings, thoughts and bodily sensations."

-- Enhanced presence - When nurses are more present, they're also more compassionate.
-Patients and family will feel like they're getting better care, which ultimately impacts patient satisfaction.
+Enhanced presence: When nurses are more present, they’re also more compassionate.
+Patients and family will feel like they’re getting better care, which ultimately affects patient satisfaction.